sbernsen/irf_toolbox/README.md

 #### Usage ####

 R and julia programming languages along with Bash need to be installed.
-To install the required packages, run from a terminal
+To install the required packages, run from a terminal:

-$ ./install_packages
+$ bash install_packages

+After installing required packages, put the files 'EGF' and 'Preprocessing' into the julia path.
+This can be done by putting the modules into the directory given by running the command

+\> Pkg.Dir.path()

 The tab delimited text file, 'station_pairs.txt' is required for station-station cross-correlation.
 The columns are: